 Art/ecology collaboration at Ffynnonofi, Wales

-The Field (y Cae) is an experimental ‘art ecology’ project adjacent to Mike Perry’s studio in West Wales.
-The land has suﬀerred decades of sheep grazing leaving it degraded of wildlife and biodiversity.
+The Field is an experimental ‘art ecology’ project adjacent to Mike Perry’s studio in West Wales.
+The land has experienced decades of sheep grazing leaving it short of biodiversity.
 The intention is to bring back nature.
 The process will be recorded from the initial fencing oﬀ of the ﬁeld (May 2022) and will be a collaboration between artists, ecologists, writers and local volunteers.
 The project will include a blog, exhibitions, performances, talks, ecology reports, ﬁlms and a publication at an appropriate point to bring it all together.

 To make Field an ‘experimental space’ for artists to explore new ways of engaging with the rural ‘landscape’ in times of a climate and biodiversity crisis and government inaction.
 A space for both critical reﬂection and beyond into the creation of new ways of being.
 The project will encourage art engagement with ‘local’ land, challenging beliefs that ‘beauty’ and ‘signiﬁcance’ in the landscape (particularly here in a National Park) only come from the dramatic or scenic locations.
 Thus to challenge the narrative that you have to go to the arctic to make work about climate change.
 The project will explore the idea of land as ‘transitional space’, questioning ideas of ﬁxed ‘ideal landscapes’.
 Nature engagement and art practice as a ‘slow’ multilayered experimental journey.
 The field will become an expression of human values shaped by the collaborators.
 The role of place is of particular interest.
 What role does ‘Welshness’ and local knowledge play in these times of climate emergency, species extinction and Brexit.
 What is it’s contribution in a crisis that is global.
 How does Welsh language, local culture and geography interact and contribute ?